 The council has a duty to find accommodation for some people who are homeless or threatened with homelessness.
 Sometimes it will be necessary to make an application under homelessness legislation.
 When a household makes a homeless application they are interviewed to assess their housing status and circumstances.
 We understand that being homeless, or threatened with homelessness, can be a very frightening experience and we will do everything possible to assist.
 After the interview we will carefully consider your circumstances and make a decision on how we can help.
 A decision is usually made within 6 weeks of the interview.

-If we accept a full duty to assist you, the current Council policy states that homeless persons will receive one offer of accommodation anywhere in the Borough; this is obtained by bidding for a property through the choice based lettings scheme.
+If we accept a full duty to assist you, the current Council policy states that homeless persons will receive one offer of accommodation anywhere in the borough.
 Applicants should ensure that the homeless officer is aware of any areas of the Borough where they would be unsafe or if there are exceptional reasons why an area is unsuitable.

 I have nowhere to stay

-A Chesterfield Borough Council intrerim tenancy that you can move your furniture into
+- A Chesterfield Borough Council interim tenancy that you can move your furniture into

-If you are homeless owing to an emergency situation, outside of office hours or at the weekend, please call Derbyshire County Council for advice and assistance - Telephone 0845 6058058 or 01629 532600
+If you find yourself homeless because of an emergency situation, outside of office hours or at the weekend, please call Derbyshire County Council for advice and assistance.

 The Tenancy Bond Guarantee Scheme helps Chesterfield residents access private rented accommodation.
 The funding is limited and there are conditions which must be met.